Pests

 Symptoms

-• Silvery, bronze, or grayish streaking across leaflet surfaces — distinct from the puncture-dot pattern of spider mites
+• Silvery, bronze, or grayish streaking across leaflet surfaces, distinct from the fine puncture-dot stippling spider mites leave

 Causes

-Western flower thrips (Frankliniella occidentalis), the primary indoor houseplant pest species, ride nursery shipments in disproportionate numbers given how densely Schefflera is grown for the trade.
-Once aboard, they gravitate straight to the newest leaf whorl — the compound leaflets are still soft and folded together inside their sheath at that stage, and feeding damage there shows up later as the puckered, unevenly expanded whorl typical of an infested plant.
+Western flower thrips (Frankliniella occidentalis), the species behind most indoor infestations, ride along on nursery shipments in disproportionate numbers given how densely Schefflera is grown for the trade.
+Once aboard, they head straight for the newest leaf whorl, since the compound leaflets there are still soft and pressed together inside their sheath — an easy, concentrated food source that also happens to be exactly the tissue that will later unfold as the visibly puckered, distorted whorl typical of an infested plant.

 How to Fix It